 Audits live and die on documentation.
-If you have a FOD program in place – and you should – make sure that it is written up in a single document that clearly spells out objectives, procedures and compliance.
-Keep a log and files of program-related activities, such as:
+If you have a FOD program in place, make sure it is written up in a formal document that clearly spells out objectives, procedures and compliance.
+Keep a log and files of program related activities, such as:

 - Sweeping and cleaning sessions

 - Corrective actions

 Assign a senior manager to own responsibility for the program and an administrative employee to maintain document files.

 If an outside organization is scheduled to inspect your facility, prepare for it with a “mock audit.”
 This includes conducting your own internal audit in advance, identifying and correcting any problems before the outside folks have a chance to find them.